Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: smooth boundaries

-The wakes in the first row images, (a)-(e), only feature transverse wavefronts which are bounded within a wedge marked by two black-dotted rays.
-Their bounding angle $2\theta$ is smaller than Kelvin's; the Kelvin ray $-y/x=1/2\sqrt{2}$ is also shown for comparison.
-The bounding wedge was drawn by fitting lines through the points of maximal $|\partial \zeta/\partial y|$ as demonstrated in the second from the top row of images, (a')-(e'), that display topographical map of $\partial \zeta/\partial y$.
-As the Froude number increases tending to $F=F_{2}$, the wake widens approaching the Kelvin $39^{\circ}$ limit.
-This would be an illustration of the geometry of Figure \ref{wakes}c if not for the fact that the apex of the wake at $x=X_{int}$ is found to be \textit{ahead} of the source, i.e. $X_{int}>0$, a feature commonly observed in marine practice \cite{Newman}.
-As the Froude number increases toward $F=F_{2}$, the apex of the wake $X_{int}$ approaches the disturbance center $x=0$.
-Numerically determined values of the wake angle $2\theta$ and the apex position $X_{int}$ along with corresponding Froude numbers $F$ are quoted in images (a')-(e').
-It is in this range of low Froude numbers that we find ourselves in disagreement with conclusions of Refs.\cite{DBR,Ellingsen} who found that the wake is always delimited by Kelvin's $39^{\circ}$ angle.
+The wakes in the first row of images (a-e) feature only transverse wavefronts confined by a wedge with bounding angle smaller than Kelvin's.
+We obtained the bounding wedge by fitting lines through points of maximal $|\partial \zeta / \partial y|$ as demonstrated in the second row (a'-e').
+The Kelvin ray ($-y/x=1/2\sqrt{2}$) is included for comparison.
+As the Froude number increases toward $F=F_{2}$, the wake widens approaching the Kelvin $39^{\circ}$ limit.
+This would agree with the geometry of Figure~\ref{wakes}c, except that the apex of the wake appears \textit{ahead} of the source at $x=X_{int}>0$.
+This feature is commonly seen in marine practice (see, for example, Figure 6.17 of Ref.\cite{Newman}).
+As the Froude number increases toward $F=F_{2}$, the apex approaches the disturbance center $x=0$.
+Numerically determined values of the wake angle $2\theta$ and the apex position $X_{int}$ for each $F$ are quoted in images (a'-e').
+In this range of low Froude numbers, we disagree with Refs.~\cite{DBR,Ellingsen} which found that the wake is always bounded by Kelvin's $39^{\circ}$ angle.

-The wavecrests of the third row images, (f)-(j), were overlaid with the curves given by Eqs. (\ref{parametric}), (\ref{wavecrests}), and (\ref{range}) with $Q=1.4 F^{2}$.
+In the third row (f-j), we overlay the curves given by Eqs. (\ref{parametric}), (\ref{wavecrests}), and (\ref{range}) with $Q=1.4 F^{2}$.
 As the Froude number increases from $1.2$ to $1.6$, the diverging wavefronts develop and grow in presence.

-The bottom row images, (k)-(o), only have the Kelvin $-y/x = 1/2\sqrt{2}$ and Froude (\ref{Froude_ray}) rays overlaid, and they clearly demonstrate well-developed diverging wavefronts and narrowing of the inner wake with increase of $F$ in accordance with Eq.(\ref{inner_angle}).

-The wakes in the $F=1.25-2.5$ range of the Froude numbers can be visually compared with those reported in Refs.\cite{DBR,Ellingsen}, and we find ourselves in agreement on their appearance and evolution with the Froude number.
+In the bottom row (k-o), we overlay the Kelvin $-y/x=1/2\sqrt{2}$ and Froude (\ref{Froude_ray}) rays.
+These clearly demonstrate well-developed diverging wavefronts and narrowing of the inner wake with increasing $F$ in accordance with Eq.(\ref{inner_angle}).
+Upon visual comparison, the wakes in the range $F=1.25-2.5$ agree with those in Refs.~\cite{DBR,Ellingsen} in both appearance and evolution with Froude number.